-The Sonicare PowerUp toothbrush is the entry-level toothbrush from Sonicare , and it replaces the Sonicare Xtreme.
+The Sonicare PowerUp toothbrush is the entry-level toothbrush from Sonicare, and it replaces the Sonicare Xtreme.
 The Xtreme has been discontinued by Sonicare, but was still available from Amazon while stocks last.
-The Sonicare PowerUp is the cheapest toothbrush in the Sonicare range, because it uses replaceable AA batteries.
+The new PowerUp is the cheapest toothbrush in the Sonicare range, because it uses replaceable AA batteries.
 It is NOT rechargeable, and so does not have a charger or docking station.

 The Sonicare PowerUp still offers the unique Sonicare 31,000 vibrations per minute.
-Actually, that's about all it DOES offer, but that's OK!
-That's the whole reason to use a Sonicare toothbrush!
+Actually, that's about all it DOES offer - it only has the ONE cleaning mode, but that's OK!
+The sonic cleaning action and 31,000 vibrations per minute are whole reason to use a Sonicare toothbrush.

 Remember, the Xtreme toothbrush has been discontinued, and there are only limited stocks left.

-Here is an image of the new Philips Sonicare Powerup Toothbrush - click on it to go straight to your best deal at Amazon!
+Here is a link to the new Philips Sonicare Powerup Toothbrush - click on it to go straight to your best deal at Amazon!

 Because the PowerUp does not have the rechargeable battery of the other Sonicare models, it is lighter in weight than all of them.

 This can be a useful feature if you find other electric toothbrushes rather heavy to use.
-But the handle is still quite chunky.
+But the handle is still quite chunky, because there has to be enough room to get 2 AA batteries inside.
 This is not a slim-line brush!

 The main disadvantage to using replaceable batteries is that of course, over time, you will end up spending a bit more money to get new batteries.